More Lab, less shed. When only the BEST will do!

 If you don't plan to brush regularly, once a year, take your dog to the Vet for a dental cleaning.
 It will cost around $180 - $250 (depending on how good or bad your dog's teeth are).
 They will put your dog to sleep during this process, but their teeth will come back immaculate.
 Their health and good breath is totally worth the cost!

 Chew Toys are essential.
-Have one available from the time you adopt your puppy.
+Have several available from the time you adopt your puppy placed in different parts of your house so that one is ready to be used at any time.
 Be ready to replace them as they wear out.
-Pups especially love chew toys that can be attached to a crate that will allow them to tug at it.
+Pups especially love to chew toys that can be attached to a crate that will allow them to tug at it.
 At around 4 months, pups teeth start to come in dramatically and you will notice your pup will chew everything they can get their teeth on.
 At this time you will want to ensure your pet has plenty of chew toys, especially harder chew toys to help their baby teeth fall out.
-Some chew toys are not recommended such as tennis balls: the materials can wear teeth down quickly and increases risk for tooth decay.
-Dental chew toys, raw hides, and dog bones are all good ideas to prevent issues associated with teething.
+Some chew toys are not recommended such as tennis balls: the materials can wear teeth down quickly and increases the risk for tooth decay.
+Chicken jerky, bully sticks, dental chew toys, rawhides, and dog bones are all good ideas to prevent issues associated with teething.
 The Humane Society recommends rope chew toys.
+Rawhide rolls are not recommended for pups under 4 months, it sometimes gives them diarrhea.

-Be sure to crate / kennel your pup at any time when you are not available to supervise especially during peak teething from 4 months to 1 year old.
+Be sure to crate/kennel your pup at any time when you are not available to supervise especially during peak teething from 4 months to 1 year old.
 Pups that are not crate / kenneled during this time have been known to chew: shoes, toys, curtains, remote controls, electric cords, sprinkler systems, landscape lights, and even furniture.
+We recommend craating your pup when you leave the house until they are at least 2 years old.
+For 95% of dogs, by 2 years in age, most of your puppy follies of putting everything in their mouths have now passed.

-Tips: The best deal we can find on Rawhide rolls are through Costco.
+PRO TIP: We love the 12" Cadet Bull Sticks at Costco $32 as of 4/6/21, especially for puppies as they won't upset their stomachs and they last quite a while.
+The best deal we can find on Rawhide rolls is through Costco.
 Costco sells them on and off.
-As of 12/15/15 I’m thrilled to say that Costco offers a 6lb bag which is approximately 20 large rolls, for only $21.
-If Costco stops selling them, the next best deal we found are through Blain's Farm & Fleet.
+As of 12/15/15, I’m thrilled to say that Costco offers a 6lb bag which is approximately 20 large rolls, for only $21.
+If Costco stops selling them, the next best deal we found is through Blain's Farm & Fleet.
 As of 1/8/16, if you order 2 bags at once, the shipping is only increased by ~$1, so we always buy 2 at a time.
 These are awesome for teething and 1 will last all day during teething.
 As adults, they are also great for keeping their teeth clean, but will only last a few hours.
 Be sure to rotate chew toys to keep them feeling "new" and "exciting" to your pup.
 Give them 1 or 2, then the next day, take them away and rotate in 2 new ones..rotating the old ones back in every 5 or 6 days.

 Attach rope chew toys to the crate with a clip.
 This allows your pup to tug at the chew toy, they will really enjoy it!